RqbMedi/rqbmedi.github.io/_pages/others.md

   - /resume
 ---

-I had various research and work experiences...:-)
+Before reaching the current state, I have been diversifying my experiences between research and business.

 Research Experience
 ------
 * ...

-Work Experience
+Business Experience
 ------
 * ...